WallarooLabs/wally/book/getting-started/linux-setup.md

 sudo apt-get install -y libssl-dev
 ```

-### Install GCC 5 or Higher
+### Install GCC 4.7 or Higher

-You'll need to be using at least `gcc-5`.
-We rely on its atomics support.
-If you have at least `gcc-5` installed on your machine, you don't need to do anything.
-If you have gcc 4 or lower, you'll need to upgrade.
+ If you have at least GCC 4.7 installed on your machine, you don't need to do anything.
+If you have gcc 4.6 or lower, you'll need to upgrade.
 You can check your `gcc` version by running:

 ```bash
 gcc --version
 ```

-To upgrade:
+To upgrade to GCC 5 if you don't have at least GCC 4.7:

 ```bash
 sudo add-apt-repository -y ppa:ubuntu-toolchain-r/test